MarsBased/handbook/guides/react-guidelines.md

 #### 3.1.1. <a name='Localstatemanagement'></a>Local state management

-React hooks are normally enough.
+React hooks are enough most of the time.

 #### 3.1.2. <a name='Globalstatemanagement'></a>Global state management